Translation in the Wild: Prospects for Empirical Testing

 \subsection{Synthetic Tasks and Controlled Probes}

-Another strategy is to design diagnostic tasks that isolate local vs. global translation skills without needing to retrain or even fine-tune the model.
-One intriguing idea is to present the model with \emph{synthetic bilingual contexts} at inference time to see how it leverages them.
+Another strategy is to design diagnostic tasks that disentangle local from global translation capabilities without the need for retraining or even fine-tuning.
+An intriguing direction is to investigate whether the distinction between local and global mechanisms re-emerges within the framework of \emph{in-context learning}.

+One way to approach this question is to provide the model with \emph{synthetic bilingual contexts} at inference time and examine how it exploits these cues.
 For instance, we could feed the model a prompt that includes a few embedded \emph{parallel examples} for a new language pair (e.g. a mini-glossary or several translated sentences) and then ask it to translate a novel sentence.
 This is akin to few-shot prompting.
-If local learning is an operative mechanism, the model should significantly improve or change style given those explicit examples---essentially performing cross-lingual “translation memory” look-up---whereas if it relies mostly on global knowledge, a few extra examples might not change its performance much.
+If local learning is a distinct operative mechanism, the model should improve or change style given those explicit examples, essentially performing cross-lingual “translation memory” look-up.
+On the other hand, if it relies mostly on global knowledge, a few extra examples might not change its performance much.
 By varying the content of these examples (literal translations vs. paraphrastic ones) and observing the output, one can infer the model’s default bias.
 A model heavily skewed to local learning might even mistranslate by over-following the format of a misleading example (e.g., if given a bad literal translation as a cue, it might mimic that literality).
 In contrast, a globally oriented model would stick closer to conveying meaning and be less perturbed by small prompt changes.
 Recent work on prompt-based analysis of LLM translation indicates that certain prompt formats act as “soft switches” for translation style \citep{aldosari_assessing_2025}; this can be leveraged as a probe.

 Additionally, one can create \emph{controlled translation challenges}: for example, craft a paragraph in language A, then present the model with a \emph{shuffled} version of the same paragraph in language B (so that all sentences from A have a counterpart in B, but not in order, and maybe with distractors).
 Ask the model to translate language A sentences to English.
 A model using global alignment might pick up on the fact that the content in B includes the same ideas in another language and use it as context (like a human translator consulting a reference translation), whereas a purely local approach might ignore the jumbled B text or not realize its relevance.
 By measuring improvements in translation when the “reference” text in another language is present (even unordered), we can see if the model performs a kind of \emph{on-the-fly bitext mining and alignment} (a hallmark of global learning).
 This is a bit like giving the model an open-book exam and asking afterwards: did they use the book or not?
 If an English LLM translating Catalan text benefits from having the same content available in Spanish concurrently, this implies it can align meanings across languages on its own (since we did not explicitly tell it the Spanish text is a translation).
 Such behavior was unthinkable in older NMT systems, but with attention mechanisms and huge training, LLMs might do it implicitly.